Introduction to CSS Padding Color

 background-clip: padding-box (or content-box or border-box)

-When we define the background-clip to be limited to the padding-box, it extends the background to the inner edge of the border.
-The background is not applied to the border here.
-And this is how we achieve padding color, by using a different property.
+When we define the background clip as limited to the padding box, it extends the background to the inner edge of the border.
+The background is not applying to the border in this case.
+And this is how we achieve padding color by using a different property.

 How does Padding Color work?